eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 The AgentManager shall receive the workload states of the workloads it manages.

-Rationale: The workload states of its own workloads are needed for handling inter-workload dependencies of workloads on the same agent.
+Rationale: The agent uses the workload states of its workloads for handling inter-workload dependencies of workloads on the same agent.

 Tags:
 - AgentManager